| |

 Photo courtesy of Destination Dieppe Monton

-Morning: Resurgo Place / Moncton Museum — hands-on exhibits and rail history
+Morning: Resurgo Place / Moncton Museum — hands-on exhibits and the fascinating heritage of the “Hub City” rail industry.

-Day 4 — Food Focus & Beach Escape
+Day 4 — Food Focus & Acadian Beach Escape

-Coffee & bakery stops: Café Bistro C’est La Vie · Boulangerie Tony
+• Coffee Stops: Café Bistro C’est La Vie or Boulangerie Tony.

-Seafood: Catch 22 Lobster Bar or Big Fish Market (take-home)
+• Seafood: Catch 22 Lobster Bar or Big Fish Market (perfect for take-home).

-In the afternoon, drive to Parlee Beach — one of the warmest saltwater beaches in Canada — with a quick stop in Shediac to see the lobster statue.
+In the afternoon, take the 20-minute drive to Parlee Beach—home to the warmest saltwater in Canada.
+Stop in Shediac to photograph the World’s Largest Lobster sculpture.

 Avenir Centre is Moncton's hub for sports and concerts.